Thermadata Studio – Walk Through Set Up Guide

 Next we need to enter the Instrument Settings.
 To do this we simply need to locate the Instrument Setting tab in the top bar on your ThermaData Studio software.
 Once clicked on, choose the dropdown and locate your chosen instrument.

 From here we can edit the settings of the device such as; Sample rate, Transmission rate, Audit check, Auto start, Enable or disable both Sensor 1 and/or Sensor 2, Name each sensor and programme allowable limits.
-These settings stop you having to manually do many of these instructions which are a great timesaving aspect of the software, especially for your HACCP compliance.
+These settings stop you having to manually do many of these instructions which is a great timesaving aspect of the software, especially for your HACCP compliance.
 Below I’ve explained what each of these settings does and the benefit to them.

 Sample Rate: This is the rate at which the unit will take a sample of data from the item you are measuring and store the temperature reading in its internal memory.
 You can set this to intervals of 6 seconds, right up to 5hours and 30 minutes.

-Transmission Rate: The transmission rate is how frequently the device will send the data that has been recorded in its internal memory back to the ThermaData Studio software on your pc.
+Transmission Rate: The transmission rate is how frequently the device will send the data that has been recorded in its internal memory back to the ThermaData Studio software on your PC.

 Audit Check: This NEW function allows you to do an urgent ‘data dump’ when you press the Start button.
 The device will immediately transmit all the current saved data from the device to the software.
-This is really handy if you have an Audit Check and the Auditor requests to see today’s data, you don’t have to wait until the next scheduled transmit.
+This is really handy if you have an Audit Check and the Auditor requests to see today’s data, you don’t have to wait until the next scheduled transmission.
 The software will also clearly mark the transmission as an Audit for you.

 Auto Start: This function allows you to tell the instrument whether you start taking data samples as soon as you have finished configuring the settings.
 If you want it to wait then you can simply click on the button and it will tell you to press the ‘Start’ button on the unit to commence data logging.